lemousehunter/SC2006_Meta-4/README.md

 # Data items and messages coming into the system and going out include:

-## User authentication and authorization data
+* User authentication and authorization data
-Lost and found item data, including item descriptions, location data, and contact information for owners and finders Media files related to lost and found items, such as images The purpose of each of these data items and requests is to provide users with the ability to report and search for lost and found items, as well as to manage the ownership and recovery process of these items.
+* Lost and found item data, including item descriptions, location data, and contact information for owners and finders
+* Media files related to lost and found items, such as images <br /><br />

+The purpose of each of these data items and requests is to provide users with the ability to report and search for lost and found items, as well as to manage the ownership and recovery process of these items.
 <br />
 <br />